kaushik88/kaushik88.github.io/_posts/2016-05-03-product-review-waze.md

 thumbnail_path: blog/personal/waze.jpg
 ---

-I first heard good things about Waze through [this](https://www.linkedin.com/pulse/what-makes-truly-great-product-jeff-weiner) blog post by Jeff Weiner about a year ago.
-However, until recently, I hardly used any of the Navigation apps - I've lived long enough in this area and I tend to listen to music or talk to friends during drives.
-However, Waze recently introduced a couple of new features that got my attention and I've already become a daily Waze user!
+About a year ago, Jeff Weiner wrote a blog post about [building great products](https://www.linkedin.com/pulse/what-makes-truly-great-product-jeff-weiner) and he called out Waze as an app that is *simple, intuitive and easy to use*.
+However, I wasn't a frequent user of the Navigation apps as I've lived long enough in this area and I tend to listen to music or audibooks during drives.
+Recently, Waze recently introduced a couple of new features that got my attention and I've already become a daily Waze user!

 {% include figure.html path="blog/personal/waze.jpg" alt="Waze" %}